EMOBase/emobase-web/README.md

 To learn more about the folder structure of an Astro project, refer to [our guide on project structure](https://docs.astro.build/en/basics/project-structure/).

-## 🛠️ Getting Started
+## 💻 Local Development

-Follow these steps to set up your local development environment:
+Instructions for setting up and running the project locally on your machine:

 1. **Prerequisites**: Ensure you have [Node.js 20+](https://nodejs.org/) installed.
 2. **Install Dependencies**: